- Employers are not federally required to reimburse employees for mileage and vehicle costs, but state laws may apply in some jurisdictions.

 Mileage reimbursement is when employers offer employees reimbursement for expenses associated with driving on behalf of the business.
 These expenses can include fuel costs, maintenance and vehicle depreciation.

 Mileage reimbursement is typically set at a per-mile rate – usually below $1 per mile.
 Some companies prefer to set a monthly flat rate for reimbursement when employees are regularly using their own vehicles for company purposes.
-However, this approach can result in you overpaying employees for mileage, which could incur additional taxes.
+However, this approach can result in overpaying employees for mileage, which could incur additional taxes.

 How does mileage reimbursement law work?